SerNet/verinice-veo/README.md

 ### v2020-data-xml
 This module contains the JAXB class files for accessing SNCA.xml from verinice.

-### Rest Layers
-The 3 REST components are split into 2 layers

-#### v2020-service
-This module contains the service implementation of the REST API.

-This is no generic module for all kind of "services" or interface implementations.

 #### v2020-rest
 This module contains the implementation of the REST services of the REST API.